Lokhmat/ocr_backend/README.md

-# System for Data Extraction from Payment Documents
+# System for Data Extraction from Payment Documents.

 This project provides a **secure, on-premise solution** for extracting structured financial data (e.g., vendor, date, total, line items) from images of receipts and invoices using state-of-the-art **Vision-Language Models (VLMs)**.
 Designed with privacy, modularity, and ease of deployment in mind, it enables small and medium businesses to automate financial document processing without relying on cloud services.